Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Main results

 Fix a time horizon $T > 0$.
 For an initial probability measure $\nu$ on $\Sigma_N$, denote by $\P_{\nu}$ the measure on the path space of c\`adl\`ag trajectories $D([0,T],\Sigma_N)$ associated to the rescaled process $\eta(t)$ with generator $N^ \kappa \genex$ and initial distribution $\nu$.
 In each section, we will clearly state if we are looking at the asymmetric or symmetric case, therefore we do not burden our notations by making the constant $\kappa$ appear explicitly.

 Now, let us introduce the notations which are necessary in order to understand the macroscopic evolution of this system.
 First, let us define the following functions on $[0,1]$:

-We are now ready to define the notion of solution to two PDEs corresponding to the two possible macroscopic limits of the facilitated exclusion process: (i) an elliptic equation (in the symmetric case) (ii) a hyperbolic equation (in the asymmetric case).
+We are now ready to define the notion of solution to two PDEs corresponding to the two possible macroscopic limits of the facilitated exclusion process: (i) \lj{a parabolic} equation (in the symmetric case) (ii) a hyperbolic equation (in the asymmetric case).